sbkoth/sbkoth.github.io/RUNNING_LOCALLY.md

 3. Use React Developer Tools to inspect component state and props
 4. Add console logs to trace data flow through components

+## Performance Optimizations

+The application includes several performance optimizations:

+### React.memo for Component Optimization

+Key components have been memoized using React.memo to prevent unnecessary re-renders:

+1. **BlogSection** - Optimized to only re-render when blog posts change
+2. **Features** - Memoized to avoid re-rendering when other parts of the app update
+3. **ProjectGrid** - Optimized for efficient rendering of project cards
+4. **Services** - Memoized to improve performance for service card rendering

+These optimizations help reduce the rendering workload, especially for complex components with many child elements.

+### Caching System

+The application implements a robust in-memory caching system:

+1. **Server-Side Cache** - The `cache-service.ts` provides a singleton cache instance with automatic expiration
+2. **API Response Caching** - Database query results are cached to minimize repeated database access
+3. **Cache Invalidation** - The cache is automatically invalidated when related data is updated

+You can customize the cache duration by modifying the `CACHE_DURATION` value in `server/cache-service.ts`.

 ## Customization

 ### Styling and Theming